-Objective: Develop NATS' Unified Work Program (UWP) for Fiscal Year 2020, as well as monitor the implementation of the FY 2019 work program and making amendments as necessary.
+Objective: Develop NATS' Unified Work Program (UWP) for Fiscal Year 2021, as well as monitor the implementation of the FY 2020 work program and making amendments as necessary.

-Procedures and Tasks: Staff will also consult with the FHWA, MDOT, and the MPO committees to identify appropriate work elements for the 2020 UWP.
-MDOT staff will determine what level of federal funding (PL112, Section 5303, etc.) will be allocated.
+Procedures and Tasks: Staff will also consult with the FHWA, MDOT, and the MPO committees to identify appropriate work elements for the 2021 UWP.
+MDOT staff will determine what level of federal funding (PL 112, Section 5303, etc.) will be allocated.
 NATS staff will then determine the appropriate assignment of these funding allocations to the various work elements, and determine the amount of local matching funds that will be requested.
-Staff will make amendments to the 2019 UWP if new funding sources are granted.
+Staff will make amendments to the 2020 UWP if new funding sources are granted.

 Outcome Timeline

-Pre UWP meeting 2 nd Quarter (March 2019)
+Pre UWP meeting 2 nd Quarter (March 2020)

-Development of FY 2020 Unified Work Program and Budget in conjunction with appropriate local, state, and federal agencies.
-3 rd Quarter (May 2019)
+Development of FY 2021 Unified Work Program and Budget in 3 rd Quarter (May 2020)

+conjunction with appropriate local, state, and federal agencies.

-Amendments to the 2019 UWP As Needed
+Amendments to the 2020 UWP As Needed